 Total cost of project: EUR 335,000

-“The old Grinzane Cavour pitch was installed in 2002 and lasted over 16 years.
+“The old Grinzane Cavour artificial turf soccer pitch was installed in 2002 and lasted over 16 years.
 We had to replace it to comply with new regulations.
 For over 16 years, it was used by 350,000 people for approximately 1500 hours of intensive use per year.
 The best thing about an artificial turf pitch is that it can be used all year round under any atmospheric conditions.
 The pitch functioned perfectly for all these years and we never had any problems; however, legislation has forced us to adapt to new standards.

 As far as day-to-day use is concerned, the pitch is perfect for our association: with 12 teams and 180 members, the pitch is frequently in use, something that would not be possible on a natural grass pitch because it would be too expensive.
 The future of our association is guaranteed by this pitch and what has been done by the board and the contracting company, MONDO.
 This pitch not only guarantees a future for our association but also all our young people who can play and enjoy themselves here throughout the year.”
 (Nicola Parusso, Chairman of Langa Calcio)

-In 2002, Mondo built the Grinzane Cavour football pitch, just a few miles away from the company's headquarters.
+In 2002, Mondo built the Grinzane Cavour artificial turf soccer pitch, just a few miles away from the company's headquarters.
 As well as providing an opportunity to work in its own area, the pitch marked an important moment for the company because it was the first artificial turf pitch to be installed in Italy.
 However, over the years, new LND (National Amateur League) regulations had been introduced and the pitch was no longer up to standard even if it was in excellent condition.
 (Watch the full interview by clicking here!)